Progression in the Career of a Computer Systems Analyst

 Computer and Information Systems Manager

 Individuals who hold this management position are responsible for overseeing the technological aspects of an organization.
-They plan how the IT department is laid out, oversee the daily operations of that department, strategize ways to cut computer costs, and plan and budget upgrades to the company's technology.
+They plan how the IT department is laid out, oversee the daily operations of that department, strategize ways to cut computer costs, plan, and budget upgrades to the company's technology.
 There are varying levels of authority that all fall under the title of computer and information systems manager.
-Chief information officers and chief technology officers are both very high level positions, while IT directors and IT security managers are under their command while still being computer and information systems managers.
-To enter this field a bachelor's degree is technically all the is needed, but most people have a master's degree as well, often a Master of Business Administration (MBA).
+Chief information officers and chief technology officers are both very high level positions, and IT directors or IT security managers are under their command while still being computer and information systems managers.
+Although not required, many people in this career have a master's degree, often a Master of Business Administration (MBA).
 Prior work experience in the IT field is also critical to advancing into this position.